pappasam/npd/c1_intro_programming/assignments/a3_python_interpreter_exercises.md

 # Bash Exercises

-Bash commands can be placed into files where the first line is called a "shebang" and is of the form:
+Bash commands can be placed into files called scripts where the first line is called a "shebang" and is of the form:

     #!/bin/bash